Yardenrsk/GasSheetBot/README.md

 * We have added the bot to a designated group of my family on telegram.
-* Each time someone fuels the car - he easily sends the amount of gas that was fuled.
+* Each time someone fuels the car - he easily sends the amount of gas that was filled.
     The bot is adding the value our google sheet and replies on the chat with the up to date data (a chart + relevant data in text)
 * If we want to get information, we just send "0" in the chat